Spring Constellations: Explore the Star Patterns of the Season

 Constellation

-Camelopardalis, the giraffe, is a large but faint constellation in the northern sky, representing a giraffe or a camel.
+Ophiuchus, the serpent-bearer, is a large constellation in the southern sky, representing a man holding a serpent, often associated with healing.

 Constellation